 A study of the remains of well-preserved skeletons and helped restore the look of the inhabitants of the settlement.
 All of them were stunted: men about 1,6 m, and the growth of women does not exceed m 1,5.
 The average life expectancy for men - 35 years, women - 33,5 years.

 Finds from Choirokoitia make no small part of the collection of the Museum of Cyprus.

 The earliest traces of human presence on the awning relate to the Neolithic period (7500 - 5200 BC).
 From the end of this period it seems to have been a break yet again settled in the area during the Neolithic pottery (4500 BC).
 The houses are arranged in a circle, as in Choirokoitia.
 They are either completely made of stone, or their foundation is built of stone and the upper part of mud bricks.

-Amathus - this is one of the oldest cities in Cyprus, the ruins of which are located in the suburbs of Limassol by the sea.
-His age - almost two thousand years, and it flourished for sixteen centuries. according to legend, the founder of the city was one of the sons of Hercules.
-Another legend has it that buried in Amathus beautiful Ariadne, daughter of Minos, who was the wife of Theseus.
-Historians believe that founded it in King Kinyras 3000 year.
-Amathus long history marked by traces of many conquerors: Persians, Ptolemies, Romans and Byzantines, until it was finally destroyed and captured by the Arabs in AD 7v
+Amathus is one of the oldest cities in Cyprus, the ruins of which are located in the outskirts of Limassol by the sea.
+His age is almost two thousand years, and he flourished for sixteen centuries. according to legend, the founder of the city was one of the sons of Hercules.
+Another legend says that in Amathus is buried the beautiful Ariadne, the daughter of Minos, who was the wife of Theseus.
+Historians believe that he was founded by King Kiniras in 3000.
+The centuries-old history of Amathus is marked by the traces of many conquerors: Persians, Ptolemies, Romans and Byzantines, until the city was finally destroyed and captured by the Arabs in 7 in AD.

 The Monastery of Agios Georgios Alamanos located near the highway Nicosia - Limassol.
 It was built in the XII century.
 Nuns, in addition to worship, engaged in icon painting, cultivation of flowers and herbs, as well as the production of honey.